 - Please refrain from excessive formatting (CAPS galore, using bold or italic in every other sentence).
 Keep it simple – we make sure your piece will shine and take care of the formatting.
-Your most important formatting task is to break up your piece into 2-3 sentence chunks and provide the title in CAPS.
+Your most important formatting task is to break up your piece into 2-3 sentence chunks.

 - Remember that the title and the featured image decide about whether or not someone clicks and reads your article: find a title that catches the essence/theme of your writing.
 Don’t get too abstract or too low-key: aim to grab your reader’s attention by making sure your title and image transmit gravity and meaning.